mkummer225/stop-detection/README.md

 ## Retrospect

 This was a really fun exercise – I definitely spent a good majority of the time getting to learn RoboFlow's libaries and training + annotation platform.
 It was really satisfying developing the application the way I did: starting with a model that was okay, setting up a basic endpoint, building the UI, going back to the model, finally adding vehicle id + tracking.
 It felt like nice solid chunks of progression as I watched the interface take shape while the model and algorithm just got better and better, RoboFlow honestly made the CV side of things really seamless...
 I'd guess the model training pipeline saved me at least 2 hours of wrangling on my local machine.

-All in, I'm really happy I undertook this project – long before this assignment I felt compelled to build this exact thing.
-My partner would regularly extoll to me as people blew through the stop signs – "another one...", "oh, there's another" – in the back of my mind I knew she was right but what could I do about it...

-The idea had been percolating to count violators using CV, to validate her, to give her some concrete #s behind it so maybe she would find some peace with it – when I saw the assignment come through I knew there was only 1 project I could work on... un-Happy Camper(s).